ranshul/ranshul.github.io/_posts/2019-12-06-ergodicity.md

 <center>$$ \left\langle r \right\rangle_\tau = \lim_{T\to\infty}\left(\dfrac{x(t+T\delta t)}{x(t)}\right)^{\frac{1}{T}} = \lim_{T\to\infty} r_{1}^{n_1/T}r_{2}^{n_2/T} = r_{1}^{p}r_{2}^{1-p}$$ </center>
 Here, $$ p = \lim_{T\to\infty} \frac{n_1}{T} $$.
 In our particular example, the time average is $$ 1 $$ which indicates that over time, the process does not add any money.

 Hopefully, this clarifies that the ensemble average and time average are different pieces of information about the same process or system.
 The difference between the two averages become key in the study of Brownian motion and some interpretations of Itô calculus.
+Its relevance becomes clearer when the dynamics of inequality are investigated.
 To model human decision making, the rate of change of expectation values of money or wealth $$ \frac{\delta m}{\delta t} $$ have been known to be woefully inadequate since early 1700s[^4].

 The explanation given was that different people treat equal amounts of extra money differently.
 To fix this, it was proposed that humans tend to look at the rate of change of the expectation value of a "utility" function $$ \frac{\delta u}{\delta t} $$[^5].
 The utility function $$ u $$ maps the wealth or money to what, uh, utility the person has for that amount of money.
 Clearly, this can change from person to person.